 Liability coverage for hotels and motels

-Hospitality entrepreneurs face a high risk of liability, in fact.
+Restaurant owners have a high risk of liability, by the nature of the company.
 It is important that you have adequate liability insurance to protect your hotel or motel.
 Types of liability protection that you may want to include in your BOP include:

 - Cyber Liability:

-- This can provide liability protection in the event of a data breach that allows criminals to access your guests' personal information, including names, addresses and credit card numbers.
+- This can provide liability protection in the event of a data breach that allows criminals to gain access to your guests' personal information, including names, addresses and credit card numbers.

-- Employee compensation: Employers are required by law to carry this insurance.
+- Employee compensation: Employers are required by law to take out this insurance.
 It covers healthcare costs and compensates for lost wages for workers injured at work.

-- Commercial car: Liability coverage under a commercial car insurance can protect your hospitality business in the event that a company vehicle, such as a transfer or limousine, is involved in a crash.
+- Commercial car: Liability coverage under a commercial car insurance can protect your hospitality business if a company vehicle, such as a transfer or limousine, is involved in a crash.

-- Local Pollution Liability: This coverage begins if guests are exposed to mold or airborne contaminants on site and become ill.
+- Local Pollution Liability: This coverage starts if guests are exposed to mold or airborne contaminants on site and become ill.
 It helps to pay for medical bills, cleaning costs, etc.

 - Responsibility for foodborne illness: You need this coverage if your hotel has a restaurant or room service.
-It protects you from responsibility for foodborne illnesses, such as Salmonella or E. coli.
+It protects you from liability for foodborne illnesses, such as Salmonella or E. coli.

 A hotel or motel is a major financial investment.
 It is a good business situation to protect your business from property and loss of income.
 Types of hotel and motel insurance that you may need may include: